-Allergies, covid and vaccines: Your questions answered
+Is it covid or just allergies?
+Your questions about symptoms and vaccines, answered.

 When in doubt, get tested if possible, advises Mitchell H. Grayson, chair of AAFA’s Medical Scientific Council.

-“That takes the covid risk off the table, because that’s going to be the most worrisome piece of this,” Grayson says, adding that you should “act as if it is covid until you find out otherwise” through your test results.
+“That takes the covid risk off the table, because that’s going to be the most worrisome piece of this,” Grayson says, adding you should “act as if it is covid until you find out otherwise” through your test results.

 It also may be helpful to start preventive treatments for seasonal allergies or asthma symptoms early, says Purvi Parikh, an allergist and immunologist with the Allergy and Asthma Network.